PatrickAmbrosso/Digital-Garden/content/Expeditions/Secure Shell/index.md

 Here is a quick rundown of a typical SSH workflow.

-1. **Initiation:** The client initiates an SSH connection by sending a connection request to the SSH server.
+1. **Initiation** - The client initiates an SSH connection by sending a connection request to the SSH server.
-2. **Server Identification:** The server responds by sending its identification string to the client, including the SSH version, encryption algorithms supported, and other parameters.
+2. **Server Identification** - The server responds by sending its identification string to the client, including the SSH version, encryption algorithms supported, and other parameters.
-3. **Key Exchange Initiation:** The client and server initiate a key exchange process to establish a secure communication channel.
+3. **Key Exchange Initiation** - The client and server initiate a key exchange process to establish a secure communication channel.
 This involves negotiating encryption algorithms, key exchange methods, and other cryptographic parameters.
-4. **Key Generation:** During the key exchange, both the client and server generate session keys used for encrypting and decrypting data exchanged during the SSH session.
+4. **Key Generation** - During the key exchange, both the client and server generate session keys used for encrypting and decrypting data exchanged during the SSH session.
 This process typically involves using Diffie-Hellman key exchange or other key exchange algorithms to securely generate shared secret keys.
-5. **Client Authentication:** Once the key exchange is completed, the client authenticates itself to the server.
+5. **Client Authentication** - Once the key exchange is completed, the client authenticates itself to the server.
 This can be done using various authentication methods, such as password authentication, public key authentication, or multi-factor authentication (MFA).
 The client sends its authentication credentials to the server for verification.
-6. **Server Authentication:** After receiving the client's authentication credentials, the server verifies the client's identity.
+6. **Server Authentication** - After receiving the client's authentication credentials, the server verifies the client's identity.
 If the authentication is successful, the server sends a message confirming the authentication and proceeds to establish the secure connection.
-7. **Secure Connection Establishment:** With both client and server authenticated, the secure connection is established using the negotiated encryption algorithms and session keys.
+7. **Secure Connection Establishment** - With both client and server authenticated, the secure connection is established using the negotiated encryption algorithms and session keys.
 All data transmitted between the client and server is encrypted and integrity-checked, ensuring confidentiality and data integrity.
-8. **Session Management:** Once the secure connection is established, an SSH session is created, allowing the client to interact securely with the server.
+8. **Session Management** - Once the secure connection is established, an SSH session is created, allowing the client to interact securely with the server.
 The session remains active until either the client or server terminates the connection.
-9. **Data Exchange:** During the SSH session, data exchanges occur securely between the client and server.
+9. **Data Exchange** - During the SSH session, data exchanges occur securely between the client and server.
 This can include executing remote commands, transferring files (using SFTP or SCP), forwarding ports, or other interactions, all protected by the established secure connection.
-10. **Session Termination:** When the SSH session is complete, either the client or server terminates the connection, closing the secure communication channel and releasing resources allocated for the session.
+10. **Session Termination** - When the SSH session is complete, either the client or server terminates the connection, closing the secure communication channel and releasing resources allocated for the session.

 ### SSH Authentication